Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Logic Programs

 \subsection{Operational Semantics}

-A \emph{substitution} $\sigma$ is an idempotent function $\sigma: \calV \to \calT$, namely a mapping from variables to terms applied to a fixed point.
+A \emph{substitution} $\sigma$ is an idempotent function $\sigma: \calV \to \calT$.
 By convention, $\sigma(x)=x\sigma$.
 Let $\Sigma$ denote the set of all substitutions.
 We assume the standard notions of instance, ground, renaming, renaming apart, unifier, and most-general unifier (mgu).
 We assume a fixed renaming-apart function, so that the result of renaming $T'$ apart from $T$ is well defined.

 \begin{definition}[LP Goal/Clause Reduction] Given an LP unit goal $A$ and clause $C$, with $H$ \verb|:-| $B$ being the result of renaming $C$ apart from $A$, the \temph{LP reduction} of $A$ with $C$ \temph{succeeds with} $(B,\sigma)$ if $A$ and $H$ have an mgu $\sigma$. \end{definition} We define the operational semantics of LP and of GLP via transition systems; in both, set relations and operations refer to multisets.